-For the occasion, the Aquincum Museum created a painted replica of a full length statue of Hadrian, similar to the work done on the famous Augustus Prima Porta.
-Hadrian is dressed with a red toga, a white and ochre tunic and a breastplate bearing a gorgoneion (Medusa’s head).
-A cingulum (military belt) is wrapped around the waist and tied at the front in an elaborate knot.
+For the occasion, the Aquincum Museum created a painted replica of a full-length statue of Hadrian, similar to the work done on the famous Augustus Prima Porta.
+Hadrian is dressed in a red toga, a white and ochre tunic and a breastplate bearing a gorgoneion (Medusa’s head).
+A cingulum (military belt) is wrapped around the waist and tied in an elaborate knot at the front.
 Hadrian wears the corona civica (civic crown).
-The statue reminds me of the one from Perga which is on display at the Antalya Museum in Turkey.
+The statue reminds me of the one from Perga, which is on display at the Antalya Museum in Turkey.

 Aquincum was located at an important Danube crossing and served as a military base as part of the Roman border protection system.
 A Roman cavalry fort of roughly 500 strong auxiliary troops was established near the west bank of the Danube River during the reign of Tiberius.
-In 73 AD, the Roman frontier was reinforced by Emperor Vespasian and a new permanent camp was built in Aquincum.
-Later in 89 AD the army started to build a legionary fortress (castra legionis) and around 6,000 soldiers and 500 cavalry were stationed there.
-Eventually a Roman civilian settlement developped exactly one mile from the camp.
+In 73 AD, the Roman frontier was reinforced by Emperor Vespasian, and a new permanent camp was built in Aquincum.
+Later in 89 AD, the army started to build a legionary fortress (castra legionis), and around 6,000 soldiers and 500 cavalries were stationed there.
+Eventually, a Roman civilian settlement developed exactly one mile from the camp.
 The excavated ruins of the city can be visited today in the Archaeological Park of the Aquincum Museum.

 The first part of the exhibition presents Hadrian’s early military career which started in Aquincum.
 Hadrian’s first contact with the area came in 95 AD when, aged 19, he began his military career serving as tribune with the Legio II Adiutrix stationed at Aquincum.
 As tribunus laticlavius Hadrian served right under the legionary commander (legatus).
 With no military experience of his own, his primary duty would have been to learn the business of soldiering from the centurions and the other tribunes.